 Our commitment to this vision is backed up by the announcements Council made in the 2015/16 Draft Budget.
-In July, we made the final payment to complete the purchase of the Corner Queen and Therry streets.
-Over the next four years Council will allocate more than \$130 million of the up to \$250 million projected investment required to fund the project.
+In July, we will make the final payment to complete the purchase of the Corner Queen and Therry streets.
+Over the next four years Council will allocate more than \$130 million of the required to fund the project.